cadia-lvl/samromur-tools/Norm_and_prepare_for_release/readme.md

 Todo/thought when samrómur v2 is made:
-Add to the current test/train/eval but not overwriteþ
+Add to the current test/train/eval but not overwrite